 Lest you be confused by the title, UT’s program is a wide-ranging degree that explores the role of analytics and data in social science.
 You’ll be learning how to apply your technical skills in fields such as criminology, economics, geospatial information sciences, public policy, and sociology—certainly not just harvesting data from social media.

 The 36-credit degree includes 15 credit hours in quantitative methods, research design, and stats and 12 credit hours in hard-core analytical electives.
 You’ll also complete 9 hours of classes in your preferred discipline (e.g. criminology).
 This is to prepare you for job titles such as data scientist, research analyst, community intelligence expert, etc.

-The program is the brainchild of the School of Economic, Political and Policy Sciences (EPPS), with its 8 research centers and its interests in areas such as urban policy, geospatial research in global health, and education.
-During your studies, you’ll have access to EPPS’s labs, as well as computing facilities in the Erik Jonsson School of Engineering and Computer Science and the Department of Geosciences.
+The program is the brainchild of the School of Economic, Political and Policy Sciences (EPPS), with its many research centers and its interests in areas such as urban policy, geospatial research in global health, and education.

 There are no specific prerequisites for the MS, although some of the required core courses will require evidence that you’ve completed a college algebra or calculus course.
 You should also have a bachelor’s degree from an accredited institution, a 3.0 GPA, strong GRE scores, and three letters of recommendation.